MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 Another thing you need to know (and rarely discussed) is that when Manuka honey contacts bacteria it creates a natural hydrogen peroxide, if the infection is bad enough it WILL burn.

 If the area is large (as in my case) leave the honey on as long as tolerated and wash off with clean water.
 You may need to start with short intervals leading up to longer sessions.
-Do this several times daily (we did this four-five times daily) as long as you are seeing progress.
+Do this several times daily (we did this four to five times daily) as long as you are seeing progress.

 If the infection is in an isolated area try covering it completely in raw manuka honey then apply a sterile gauze bandage and leave on, changing to a fresh honey bandage every 4-6 hours.